Unicameral System - Definition

 - It provides checks and balances for the government.

 However, despite the advantages of unicameral and bical systems, they have some drawbacks.
 Passing of laws is quite difficult in a bicameral system while lobbying or influence from interest groups can easily affect the decision of the legislators in a unicameral system.
 In the United States, there is constitutional provision for both unicameral and bicameral systems.
 The 1781 Articles of Confederation proposed the unicameral government while the Constitutional Convention in 1787 made a way for a bicameral system.
-The U.S government practise a bicameral system with the presence of the Senate and the House till today.
+The U.S government practice a bicameral system with the presence of the Senate and the House till today.
 States in the U.S use a bicameral system except Nebraska while U.S cities and counties use the unicameral system.
 Nebraskas legislature was changed from a bicamerka system to a unicameral system in 1937.
 This was following the campaign of George Norris who bidded for a change in the system on the ground that a bicameral system is old and inefficient.